LT-IntroToAI-SY2526/assignment-0-mattyoung-2/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

-I am most excited to learn about how AI processes information like no human can.
+I am most excited to learn about how AI processes information like no human can because it seems to be that AI is taking over tehnology nowadays.
+I also am interested in how AI can do deep fakes.

 ---